abdalbast/danadanachips/README.md

 ### Environment Variables in Vercel

-Add the same variables from `.env.local` to your Vercel project settings.
+Add environment variables from `.env.local` to your Vercel project settings (if using Google Maps).

-### Sanity Webhook (ISR Revalidation)

-1. In Sanity Studio, go to **API** → **Webhooks**
-2. Create a new webhook pointing to: `https://your-domain.com/api/revalidate`
-3. Select triggers: On create/update/delete for Product, Retailer, UGC, Promo

 ### GitHub Pages